Coexisting With Coyotes

 - Neutering pets is a responsible and good practice.
 Although a very rare occurrence, a domesticated dog may be interested in and attempt to mate with a coyote.

 - Do not approach coyotes, their dens or their pups, even if it appears the parents have abandoned them.
-Coyotes will do their best to avoid human contact, but may attack humans when provoked (during risky human behaviour such as feeding, interfering with pups or harassing) sick, or injured.
+Coyotes will do their best to avoid humans but may interact with humans when provoked (during risky human behaviour such as feeding, interfering with pups or harassing) sick, or injured.

 - Teach children about wildlife and how to safely respond to a coyote (or dog) nearby.

 - Respect, compassion, and education are common-sense tools that nurture safe and healthy human-wildlife coexistence.

 What can I do if a canid frequently visits my backyard?